-2. Modalities: the identification of one’s personal processing of incoming information (Auditory, Visual, Tactile / Kinaesthetic)
+- Modalities: identity how you process incoming information (Auditory, Visual, Tactile / Kinaesthetic)

-4. Interests: the identification of one’s greatest motivators and/or influencers
+- Interests: identify one’s greatest motivators and influencers

-In 2014, approximately 530 589 children aged 7 to 18 were not attending any education institution, of which the majority (4 in 5) were in the 16 to 18 age group; and 1 in 5 were disabled.
-While there has been improvement in access, there is a small gap (1,2%) that still needs to be bridged to ensure that all children have access to compulsory basic education.
-The greatest current challenge is to ensure that the approximately 15% of South African children who do not complete Grade 9 do so, and improving retention rates for learners, especially in the FET band (Grades 10 to 12).
+In 2014, approximately 530 589 children aged 7 to 18 were not attending an educational institution.
+The majority (4 in 5) were in the 16 to 18 age group, and 1 in 5 were disabled.
+While there has been improvement in access, a small gap (1,2%) still needs to be bridged to ensure that all children have access to compulsory basic education.
+The most significant current challenge is to ensure that approximately 15% of South African children who do not complete Grade 9 do so.
+Another important goal is to improve learners’ retention rates, especially in the FET band (Grades 10 to 12).

 * Taken from the Department of Basic Education Strategic Plan

 Our focus is on the psychology of a learner